rohan2pt0/MorseLEDExfil/README.md

 bash
 Copy code
 python morse_blink.py

 Usage

 After running the project, it will blink the Caps Lock LED in Morse code to represent the text message "ROHAN CHOUDHARI" by default.
-The terminal will also display the Morse code sequence in a hacker-style green-on-black color scheme.

 You can modify the message being transmitted by changing the content inside the script.
 It can be used to demonstrate how Air Gapped Systems can also send covert messeges using simple techniques like "Morse Code"